State, Local, and Regional Level Oom Yung Doe Tournaments

 Youth Local Level Tournament

-Students at this level need to demonstrate at least 1 Dan Hyung (Beginning Short Form) level form.
+Students at this level need to demonstrate at least 1 Dan Hyung (Beginning Short Form) or a specific curriculum level form.
 Many of these students participated in a tournament for the first time.

 Adult State Level Tournament